jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

     ```
     git push origin --tags
     ```
-    - tags do not make any changes to the working tree, and nothing will be added on the stage (you can verify this using git status).
+    - Tags do not make any changes to the working tree, and nothing will be added to the stage (you can verify this using git status).
 So, if you just use ```git push origin master```, nothing will be added to the remote.

   - To switch to a Tag:
     ```
     git checkout <tag-name>
     ```
-    - It will take you back to the last commit of this version, however, as the git also tells you, it does not create a separate branch.
-So, if you make a new commit, this commit will not be made on this version, but it will directly be applied to the original branch you were working on.
+    - It will take you back to the last commit of this version; however, as git also tells you, it does not create a separate branch.
+So, if you make a new commit, this commit will not be made on this version, but it will be applied directly to the original branch you were working on.

   - To verify your tag:
     ```